mnlambert/HardwareStore/COMMANDS.md

 clear //Clears the Terminal
 node file.js //Runs a JS file from the terminal npm uninstall [package name] //Uninstalls a package

+module.exports //Used to export functions to other files. require('./nameOfClass') //used to call classes in other files.